Discover more from Thematiks

 In closing their paper, the authors refer to something known as the Lucas critique, which argues that individual actors consider potential policy changes in their behavior, i.e., that the relationship between people and policies is dynamic, and that one cannot analyze the impact on the relationships between people and policy without first understanding the forces that shape people's daily behavior.
 This critique is relevant, for if digital footprints were to become widely used indicators of creditworthiness then people might alter their online behavior to leave a better footprint—something much easier to do than to alter the payment behavior that generally shapes credit report scores.
 Thus, the authors note that the digital footprint “might evolve as the digital equivalent of the expensive suit that people wore before visiting a bank.”
 Of course, this kind of change is easier said than done, and it may turn out to be difficult to change one’s digital footprint than one might imagine.
 Moreover, should digital footprints become more important in credit decisions, it is likely that regulators would take a greater interest in them, which could also alter their value.

-Reflecting on this paper, I recalled a conversation I had with the Chief Innovation Officer of a global technology services firm a few years ago.
-The subject of our discussion was data privacy, and he explained to me the internal debate his firm was having not just about defining what could be done with the data they collected then but what might be possible in the future.
+Reflecting on this paper, we recalled a conversation with the Chief Innovation Officer of a global technology services firm a few years ago.
+The subject of our discussion was data privacy, and he explained to us that the internal debate his firm was having not just about defining what could be done with the data they collected then but what might be possible in the future.
 His comments are worth quoting:

 Imagine that in 2018, as part of a cellphone warranty registration process, we ask for your favorite color.
 Without much concern, you casually answer “orange.”
 Now imagine that in 2023, our analytics team figures out that people who like orange are significantly more likely to submit fraudulent warranty claims, so we decide you can’t buy an extended warranty on your new phone in 2024.
 Now imagine that law enforcement agencies conclude that people who like orange are more likely to commit other crimes as well and ask for our list of orange-loving customers.
 What worries me is not what we can do with all your personal information today but what we—or others—might be able to do with it years from now.
 That’s something we can neither predict nor write into any consumer agreement at the moment.